 When I worked as a restaurant manager and sommelier, I introduced myself to the manager; when guests have a problem, they want to speak with the person in charge, not the wine guy, even if it’s the same person.

 How much does it cost to become a sommelier?

-Being a sommelier is free; I mean, it’s not that much a title but an occupation; it’s just a job.
-If you’re responsible for wine at a restaurant, you’re the sommelier.
+Being a sommelier is free; it’s not that much a title but an occupation; it’s just a job.
+You’re the sommelier if you’re responsible for wine at a restaurant.
 I know sommeliers with no certifications who work at Michelin-starred restaurants.